Doogie-Dev/Tic-tac-but_it_is_wack/README.md

 # Tic-tac-but_it_is_wack
-tic tac toe that's all you know what fuck you
+tic tac toe that's all, you know what fuck you